General FAQs on genetic therapies

 • What’s a gene?

 A gene is a specific piece, or sequence, of DNA that contains instructions on how to make a particular protein.
 For example, the CFTR gene that is faulty in CF contains instructions for how to make the CFTR protein.
-Cystic fibrosis is caused by mutations in the CFTR gene which changes the instructions for the CFTR protein and causes it not to function correctly (or at all).
+Cystic fibrosis is caused by mutations in the CFTR gene which changes the instructions for the CFTR protein.
+This means the protein may not be made or it may not be made function correctly.

 CF inheritance diagram